dmbarreiro/test-datasets/Linear_regression/computer_hw/README.md

 X_test -> contains test features
 y_test -> contains outpues obtained for features in X_test

 All files are csv.
-An offset first column of ones is added in X_training and y_training.
+All data has been standardized therefore we do not need an intercept/offset(first column of ones).
 The  proportion used for the split is 80/20 approximatley.
 80% of the samples for training and 20% for testing.